≡ Menu

 * Ford Motor’s fiscal year begins on Jan 1 and ends on Dec 31.

-Ford’s vehicle sales percentage as of 3Q 2023 remained relatively flat compared to the results from a year ago, indicating that the company’s electrification plan is still in its early stages and hasn’t had a significant impact.
+It is worth noting that the ratio of Ford’s electric vehicle sales as of 2023 only increased marginally compared to the results a year ago, while hybrid vehicles rose one percentage point, suggesting that the company’s electrification plan is still in its early stages and has yet to make a significant impact on its overall sales figures.

 Back To Table Of Contents

-Ford quarterly vehicle sales by brand in the U.S.
+Ford vehicle sales by brand in the U.S.

-Ford quarterly vehicle sales by brand in the U.S.
+Ford vehicle sales by brand in the U.S.

 (click image to expand)